 Try not to make the television set the focal point of your family room - we all know it really is, but you don't have to advertise it!
 If you have a big, old bulky TV - use an entertainment center so you can hide it when you have guests.
 The flat screens are much nicer to work into a decor, as they are not so obtrusive and don't take up so much room.
+You can find OLED TVs on sale online which can make your family room look great without it being the focal point.
 Either way, just try not to have it as the first thing you see when someone enters the room.

 Two things to keep in mind when furnishing your family room are comfort and durability.
 Must-haves for family rooms are:

 - A comfortable durable sofa and/or soft large chairs that you can relax in

 - Plenty of tables to set drinks on

 - A television with a cabinet, preferably with doors so it can be closed off when not in use

 - Lighting that can be adjusted for function